Stuyk/altv-athena-docs/documentation/general/faq.md

 https://wiki.altv.mp/wiki/Tutorial:Setup_CDN

-## Do you provide custom support / scripts?

-I provide basic support for getting it running.
-However, I will not be providing support for writing most scripts.
-Users may tap into the shared knowledge in the Athena Discord to get some guidance on how to create or construct new scripts.

-## Will all features be free?

-The core features, items, etc. will always come with Athena.
-However, the data to construct complex jobs in the eventual Job Framework will likely become addons that you can get for your server.
-Feel free to write your own jobs though.

-## May I share my license?

-Licenses are currently limited to 5 IP\(s\) at any given time.
-If the number of IP\(s\) is exceeded you will have to wait until Ares is rebooted to get a reset on usage.

 ## Theoretical Player Limitations?

 The Athena framework has not been tested with high player counts yet.
 However, compared to the old code of O:RP and the steps I've taken to ensure that client's get the best performance they can.
 I do believe Athena is capable of handling at least 600 players at a time.
 However, this will only apply to the vanilla version of Athena which means not using any additional mods.